75lb/command-line-args/doc/option-definition.md

 <a name="module_option-definition--OptionDefinition.OptionDefinition+defaultOption"></a>

 #### option.defaultOption : <code>boolean</code>
-Any values unaccounted for by an option will be set on this option.
+Any values unaccounted for by an option definition will be set on this option.
 This flag is typically set on the most commonly-used option to make for more concise usage (i.e. `$ example *.js` instead of `$ example --files *.js`).

 ```js
 const optionDefinitions = [